 "At Common Grace Ministries, we recognize the importance of investing in our neighbors when they come to us for assistance.
 The stronger each person becomes, the stronger our community becomes.
 Investing in the students at OFMS is not only our pleasure, but yet another way we can invest in the future of our community.
 We are grateful for our partnership and look forward to many years of continued relationship with OFMS.”
 Angie Kidd, Executive Director Common Grace Ministries, Inc.

 This financial commitment from the Dekko Foundation allows our school to be free to follow the Montessori philosophy without relying on outside sources or influence.
 However, just like the students we serve, we are driven to become more independent each year.
-Over the course of the last 10 years we have reduced our financial dependency on grants from 72% to 55% and are committed to continue this trend.
+Over the course of the last 15 years we have reduced our financial dependency on grants and are now 60% independent!

 To read more about the Dekko Foundation and their relationship with Oak Farm Montessori School, please follow this link.